-Few American Internet companies have attempted online learning, and even among these companies, online learning is used for simple models such as logistic regression.
-My impression from both talking directly to Chinese companies and talking with people who have worked with companies in both countries is that online learning is more common in China, and Chinese engineers are more eager to make the jump.
+Few American Internet companies have attempted continual learning, and even among these companies, continual learning is used for simple models such as logistic regression.
+My impression from both talking directly to Chinese companies and talking with people who have worked with companies in both countries is that continual learning is more common in China, and Chinese engineers are more eager to make the jump.
 You can see some of the conversations here and here.

 I have a lot more thoughts on real-time machine learning but this post is already long.
-If you’re interested in chatting about this, shoot me an email.
+If you’re interested in chatting about this, get in touch!

 This post is a synthesis of many conversations with the following wonderful engineers and academics.
 I’d like to thank Robert Metzger, Neil Lawrence, Savin Goyal, Zhenzhong Xu, Ville Tuulos, Dat Tran, Han Xiao, Hien Luu, Ledio Ago, Peter Skomoroch, Piero Molino, Daniel Yao, Jason Sleight, Becket Qin, Tien Le, Abraham Starosta, Will Deaderick, Caleb Kaiser, Miguel Ramos.

 There are several more people who have chosen to stay anonymous.
 Without them, this post would be incomplete.